 How do I determine my doctoral course requirements?
 Consult with your faculty advisor(s) and other committee members.
 You have the breadth and depth of the U-M and SNRE academic programs from which to select, so you are strongly encouraged to create your own niche based upon your academic interests, experience, and goals.
-The only required course is NRE 741 Research Paradigms, and it is typically taught in the Fall term.
+The only required course is NRE 741 Research Paradigms, which is taken the first three terms of enrollment in the Doctoral program.
 Also refer to the SNRE Doctoral Handbook found on this page: http://www.snre.umich.edu/current_students/phd_handbook

-Download and complete the form.
+Download and complete the "Petition to Substitute or Waive a Degree Requirement" form.
 Please attach a statement describing your reason(s) for requesting this action (include reason why taking a course from the approved course lists is not possible) and a copy of the course syllabus.
 Obtain your faculty advisor's signature.
 Submit the signed form along with the supporting documents to OAP.
 Final approval is determined by the Associate Dean.

 How do I find academic deadlines?
 The Registrar's Office maintains the academic calendar.
 Select the appropriate term.
 A subheading under each term is: Student Registration Deadlines.
 Under the Student Registration Deadlines, the Registrar's Office outlines the drop/add deadline and Withdraw deadlines with their tuition and fee implications.